-It has also been my experience that with internet connection in that speed range, the recorded footages avail themselves to be watched in a flawless manner and also, can be downloaded for off-HomeBase storage if one so desires without any hitches.
+It has also been my experience that with an internet connection in that speed range, the recorded footage avail itself to be watched in a flawless manner and also, can be downloaded for off-HomeBase storage if one so desires without any hitches.

 Motion detection, at first, was quite a tricky one: I had no idea how it worked so, couldn’t optimize it to best serve my interests the first time I mounted the cameras.
 I just hoped or rather, believed that it would work in a flawless manner once the cameras were mounted, and to its credit, it did work – not just in a flawless manner 🙂